Dondoknows610/Ethical-Hacking/README.md

  SELECT first_name, last_name FROM users WHERE user_id = '''

- 2. Now that we know it is vulnerable we will simply add the number two to see how the output.
+ 2. Now that we know it is vulnerable we will simply add the number two to understand what the format of the output, which we can see is two distinct parts: first name and surname.

 ![regular input](https://github.com/user-attachments/assets/afb45415-f4ef-4614-82e4-6553b2d6254d)